By Ellyn Fritz || Contributing Writer

 A River of Voices contains more interviews than the six that Cisneros spoke about on Thursday; however, she said she wanted “to give us a stream, rather than a river” in the forty minutes she had the microphone.

-The first interview Cisneros discussed was Bill, a retired businessman, who spoke about breaking the law, the consequences of the law, and the concept that politicians would rather keep immigration as an issue to discuss during elections, rather than solving the problem.
+The first interview Cisneros discussed was Bill, a retired businessman, who spoke about breaking the law, check here for the consequences of the law, and the concept that politicians would rather keep immigration as an issue to discuss during elections, rather than solving the problem.

 The second commentator she included from her book spoke on why the immigration bills of 2006, 2007, and 2013 failed to be taken up by the house, indicating that politicians care more about re-election and their own standing than the important bills that need to be passed.